Diploma mill: Facilities

 Since diploma mills provide little in the way of teaching, there is usually no need for teaching facilities.
-The school tends to have no library, personnel, publications or research.
-In short, very little that is tangible can be found about the institution.
+The school tends to have no library, publications or research, and no more personnel than necessary for operating the mill.
+Little that is tangible can be found about the institution.
 If teaching is offered, the professors may themselves hold advanced degrees from the diploma mill itself or from other unaccredited institutions.
 They may also sport legitimate qualifications that are unrelated to the subject they teach.

 Doctoral theses and dissertations from the institution will not be available from University Microfilms International, a national repository, or even the institution's own library, if it has one.
 The address given by a diploma mill is often a postal box, mail forwarding service or suite number.
 There are legitimate distance learning institutions with limited facilities, however, but legitimate universities make their authority clear.
 For academics, publications in peer-reviewed scientific journals are important for establishing scientific credentials.
 However, in diploma mills, the research is either absent, fake or purely self-published without any external review.
-This may be unfortunately hard to spot, since fake journals also exist.
+This may be hard to spot, since fake journals also exist.
 Faculty pages with bios and research may even be stolen from legitimate universities.